 The Regulatory Reform (Fire Safety) Order 2005 applies to most premises in the UK, including churches, council buildings, offices, hotels and restaurants.
-The fire safety of a location must be managed by the Responsible Person and maintained by a competent fire safety services company such as Churches Fire.
+The fire safety of a location must be managed by the Responsible Person and maintained by a competent fire safety services company such as Churches Fire & Security.

 As part of this Order, an appropriate and sufficient fire risk assessment (FRA) is required.
 This assessment determines the likelihood of a fire starting and how those in and around the areas would be affected should one take place.

 FIRE RISK ASSESSMENTS